Created by Jonathan Ames

 “Jonathan Ames” has been his favourite subject in numerous semi-autobiographical articles and essays, collected in such books as What’s Not to Love?: The Adventures of a Mildly Perverted Young Writer and The Double Life is Twice as Good.
 “Jonathan Ames” also showed up as the nebbishy New York writer turned Craig’s List gumshoe in Ames’ short story, “Bored to Death,” which was the basis for the popular HBO series of the same name, and “Jonathan Ames” was the tormented New York writer of his acclaimed, semi-autobiographical 2009 graphic novel, The Alcoholic.

-So maybe the first big surprise for me was that the hero of Happy Doll (2021), Ames’ terrific new detective novel, is not Jonathan Ames.
+So maybe the first big surprise for me was that the hero of Happy Doll (2021), Ames’ terrific but grisly new detective novel, is not Jonathan Ames.
 Not only that, but the hero doesn’t live in New York, and he’s not even a writer.
 Nope–he’s an honest-to-goodness private eye.

 And what a private eye!
-Ames’ obvious affection for the yellowing pages of old pulp fiction and the flickering images of classic black and white detective films merges nicely with his own cock-eyed and thoroughly post-modern mojo into a bracing blend of old and new; and one potent series debut.
+Ames’ obvious affection for the yellowing pages of old pulp fiction and the flickering images of classic black and white detective films merges nicely with his own cock-eyed and thoroughly post-modern mojo into a bracing blend of old and new; and one kickass series debut.

-Ex-Navy and ex-LAPD, HANK “HAPPY” DOLL (blame his dad for the boy-named-Sue monicker) is low-hanging fruit on the P.I. tree, barely scraping by, reduced to moonlighting as a security guard at the Thai Miracle Spa (a not exactly upscale massage parlor), as his life slowly implodes, mostly from his own inertia.
+Ex-Navy and ex-LAPD, HANK “HAPPY” DOLL (blame his dad for the Boy-Named-Sue monicker) is low-hanging fruit on the P.I. tree, barely scraping by, reduced to moonlighting as a security guard at the Thai Miracle Spa (a not exactly upscale massage parlor), as his life slowly implodes, mostly from his own inertia.

-Sure, he tries not to drink too much, and keeps his appointments with his therapist Dr. Lavich (yeah, he’s seeing a shrink), but his get-up-and-go has got-up-and-gone.
+Sure, he tries not to drink too much, and keeps his regularly scheduled appointments with his therapist Dr. Lavich (yeah, he’s seeing a shrink), but his get-up-and-go has got-up-and-gone.
 He can’t even summon up the courage to ask out Monica, a bartender at his local bar whom he clearly adores.

 Happy’s saving grace is that he’s a stand-up guy—decent, conscientious, and loyal to his friends.
 He also clearly loves his feisty little mutt, George, “half Chihuahua, half terrier of some kind and quite springy,” with whom he shares a white Spanish two-story bungalow just under the Hollywood sign, a gift bestowed on him years ago by a grateful client—back when he had clients.